warbe-maker/VBA-Message/README.md

 End Function
 ```

-### Multiple _Monitor_ instances
+### Multiple Message Form instances
-Because the _Monitor_ service displays the progress message mode-less there may be any number of instances displayed at the same time.
-See demo<br>
+Each service uses its own instance of the _fMsg_ UserForm.
+When a message service is displayed mode-less any individual _Title_ displays its own message until the message window is closed by the user - or the application is closed.
+While modeless is optional for the _Box_ and _Dsply_ service it is the standard for the _Monitor_ service.
+See the below demo<br>
 ![](images/DemoMsgMonitorInstances.gif)

 # Contribution
 Any contribution is welcome, last but not least concerning the wording in the documentation which may be sub-optimal since I am not a native English man.

-The Excel Workbook [Msg.xlsm](#Msg.xlsm) is for development and test.

-When providing changes or amendments to the implementation, performing a regression test should be obligatory, if not covered yet by the test, test procedures should be added or modified accordingly.
+The Excel Workbook [Msg.xlsm](#Msg.xlsm) is for development and test of the _fMsg_ and the _mMsg_ modules.
+Any code changes or amendments to the implementation require a - pretty elaborated - regression test supported by a dedicated Worksheet in the Workbook.

-Please note: The Workbook has my "automated update of common components" implemented.
-This will have no effect when my [Excel-VB-Project-Component-Management-Services][5] is not installed.
+Please note: The Workbook uses my "automated update of common components".
+This will have no effect when the [Excel-VB-Project-Component-Management-Services][5] is not installed.